rishabprasad005/role-courses/RH124/Notes.md

 - The default shell for users in Red Hat Enterprise Linux is the GNU Bourne-Again Shell (bash).
 Bash is an improved version of one of the most successful shells used on UNIX-like systems, the Bourne Shell (sh).

-- Using bash to execute commands can be powerful. **The bash shell provides a scripting language that can support automation of tasks**The shell has additional capabilities that can simplify or make possible operations that are hard to accomplish efficiently with graphical tools.
+- Using bash to execute commands can be powerful. **The bash shell provides a scripting language that can support automation of tasks**.
+The shell has additional capabilities that can simplify or make possible operations that are hard to accomplish efficiently with graphical tools.

 - When a shell is used interactively, it displays a string when it is waiting for a command from the user. this is called the shell prompt.
-When a regular user starts a shell, the default prompt ends with a **$** characterThe $ character is replaced by a **#** character if the shell is running as the superuser, root. this makes it more obvious that it is a superuser shell, which helps to avoid accidents and mistakes which can affect the whole system.
+When a regular user starts a shell, the default prompt ends with a **$** character.
+The $ character is replaced by a **#** character if the shell is running as the superuser, root.
+This makes it more obvious that it is a superuser shell, which helps to avoid accidents and mistakes which can affect the whole system.

 - To get a shell prompt you must start a terminal program in the graphical environmentThe shell prompt is provided in an application window of your graphical terminal program.